Your Support Helps Families

 What is the application process?

 We are partnering with local organizations to identify and screen candidates.
-We are still developing the application process and will accept our first candidates for the fall enrollment season.
+Please see our Applicant's page for our information on the process and qualifications.

 Do you have designated child care centers?